Last modified June 20, 2021

-- 3 profiles in the app: baby, person with asthma, general
+- 3 profiles in the application; baby, person with asthma, general

-- Real-time notifications (ios 9 or higher for iphone, ipad, ipod, android 4.2 or higher)
+- Real-time notifications, ios 9 or higher for iphone, ipad, ipod, android 2 or higher

-- Connect multiple healthy home coaches to your smartphone to control multiple rooms
+- Connect multiple home coaches to your smartphone; to control multiple rooms

 I have this one down here that is very similar, but with some additional things that make it a weather station: